VA3HDL/hamdashboard/README.md

 If you want to upgrade to the latest version, the only file you need to update is hamdash.html (do not overwrite your config.js file.)

+### 2024.06.08 Changelog:

+- Added support to play videos (along with the images.)
+Some modernized sites provide .mp4 videos instead of animated GIFS.
+Check updated demo!

 ### 2024.06.05 Changelog:

 - Added image loading error handling